innocentperos/typescript-reactivity/readme.md

 **Defination of terms**

 Reactive Object
-: Reactive object are objects that can be watched for data modification to it properties.
+: Reactive objects are objects that can be watched for data modification to it properties.

 ## Using Reactive function
-This function has signature three (3) signature
+This function has three (3) signature
 * ` reactive(data:object)`
 * ` reactive(data:object, watcher:(property:Symbol|String, newValue:any, oldValue:any )=>void|null,)`
 * `reactive(data:object, watcher:(property:Symbol|String, newValue:any, oldValue:any )=>void|null, watchGlobal = true,looselyCoupled?:Boolean)`